 Our exposure to market risk relates primarily to our investment portfolio, and the effect that changes in interest rates would have on that portfolio.
-Our investment portfolio at December 31, 2016 consisted of two elements:
+Our investment portfolio at December 31, 2017 consisted of one element:

-- 1. Cash and cash equivalents.
-As of December 31, 2016, our cash and cash equivalents of \$51.9 million were primarily invested in money market funds.
+Cash and cash equivalents.
+As of December 31, 2017, our cash and cash equivalents of \$51.6 million were primarily invested in money market funds.
 The money market funds were invested in high quality, short term financial instruments.
-Due to the nature, short duration, and professional management of these funds, we do not expect that a general increase in interest rates would result in any material loss. - 2.
-Investments.
-As of December 31, 2016, our investments of \$1.0 million were invested in high yield bonds with two corporate debt issuers, which mature in 2017 and 2018.
-While we are exposed to default risk, the high current yield of these bonds largely mitigates interest rate risk.
-Therefore, due to the high current yield and the one to two year life of these instruments, we do not believe that a general increase in interest rates would result in any material loss.
+Due to the nature, short duration, and professional management of these funds, we do not expect that a general increase in interest rates would result in any material loss.